Martin L. Grant (1907-1968) and Dorothy S. Grant (1905-2006). Papers, 1925-1993.

 Dorothy Sweet Grant was born November 3, 1905, in Minneapolis, Minnesota.
 She graduated from college and taught school in the Minneapolis area.

 Dorothy Sweet married Martin Grant in 1930.
 She accompanied and assisted him in his field work.
 Some of her most important work included organizing and typing field notes and preparing herbarium specimens.
+She died in 2006.

 The Grants were co-founders of the Unitarian Universalist Association in Cedar Falls.
 Dorothy Grant published accounts of her personal religious pursuits as well as a history of the local Unitarian Universalist Association group.
 Her account of the Cedar Falls Supper Club includes good information about UNI faculty members, such as James Hearst.